-Masters by Research programs are based on research by the candidate, carried out under supervision across each of the University's Schools in the Higher Education Division.
+Masters by Research programs are based on research by the candidate, carried out under supervision across any of the University's Schools in the Higher Education Division.

 Doctor of Philosophy (PhD) programs may be undertaken in any area in which supervisory expertise and appropriate infrastructure are available.
 The PhD is awarded on the basis of a thesis prepared under supervision that makes an original, significant and extensive contribution to knowledge and understanding in the relevant field of study, as judged by independent experts applying accepted contemporary international standards.

-Doctor of Education (EdD) is a professionally based research higher degree available through the School of Graduate Research as an alternative to the traditional research programs.
+Doctor of Education (EdD) is a professionally based research higher degree available through the University as an alternative to the traditional research programs.
 It offers a rigorous program combining structured advanced research tasks and a thesis component.

 Doctor of Professional Studies (D.Prof)

 The Doctor of Professional Studies is an internationally recognised higher research degree designed to produce innovation in commercial, government, educational and other applied settings.
 Whereas the PhD, EdD and other 'professional' doctorates are single-discipline based, the CQUniversity Doctor of Professional Studies is explicitly transdisciplinary to reflect the way research is carried out in industry and government.